 MLC is also partnering with PBS stations across the country that are producing instructional content and may air programming produced in other states that are of high quality and aligned to Michigan standards.

 Combined, Michigan’s six PBS stations reach 4 to 5 million Michiganders each week.
 Each station will promote the channel on-air and online with directed messaging encouraging parents and students to use the new channel.
-Each station will also have one or more staff members who are dedicated to reaching out to schools, teachers, and families, sharing resources and showing people how to use the channel.
+Each station also has staff members who are dedicated to reaching out to schools, teachers, and families, sharing resources and showing people how to use the channel.

 Yes!
 The channel supports learning and student success with lessons and materials, but students need a dedicated teacher who can support their education, assess their progress, and personalize instruction to their needs.
 Some schools may choose to use lessons from the channel to replace some direct instruction and support them with follow-up from a teacher either online, by phone, or through printed materials.
 Homeschooling families may also find the channel’s instruction useful as a supplement to planned homeschool activities.